WORKPLACE LIGHTING REGULATIONS

 Further to this, the CIBSE also recommends the following lighting levels (In Lux) for other work places.

-For further information on LG7 please refer to CIBSE’s website here.
+For further information on LG7 and office Lux levels UK please refer to CIBSE’s website here.

 Published by CIBSE, this guideline focuses on designing with daylight in mind, addressing the issues of aesthetics and building physics.
 The format of this guide follows the design process, beginning with outline considerations of form and orientation and leading on to the more detailed aspects of designing the building envelope to admit or to filter natural light through different shading systems.
 It also deals with the multitude of different visualisation techniques that allow the design team to explore the appearance of design solutions.
 In addition, it provides a guide to more detailed resource material.